Republic (film): Plot

-After Abhi starts his job, he sets out to try and find Guna, who has an encounter order against him, and he manages to kill him.
-However, at the same spot, they find Myra unconscious.
-Abhi rushes her to the hospital to find that she has been brutally raped and is close to being killed by Guna due to Varun's research.
-He then enquires about the children to find out that they have died and have still not been found.
-Abhi, filled with rage, decides to address the media that the system is why things are occurring like this.
-He gets the video evidence of Varun and finds out about how Varun is a neurological professor and doctor.
-The story then dives into a flashback on how Varun's wife Radhika dies of a neurological disease that was caused by the fish in Telleru Lake.
-He then sees more people affected and plans to research what happened and comes to the conclusion that it was contaminated by Vani's fish farms.
-An enraged Abhi gets his father and the health officer both suspended for faking reports about the lake.
+After Abhi starts his job, he sets out to try and find Guna, who has a shoot-at-sight order against him, and he manages to kill him.
+However, at the same spot, he finds Myra unconscious.
+Abhi rushes her to the hospital and finds that she has been brutally raped and was close to being killed by Guna due to Varun's research.
+He then inquires about Varun's children only to find out that Guna has killed them, and their bodies have still not been found.
+Abhi, filled with rage, decides to tell the media that the system is why such incidents are happening.
+He gets the video evidence of Varun and learns that Varun was a neurological professor and doctor.
+The story then dives into a flashback on how Varun's wife, Radhika, dies of a neurological disease after consuming fish from Telleru Lake.
+He then sees more people afflicted, plans to research what happened, and concludes that Vani's fish farms contaminated it.
+An enraged Abhi suspends his father, the Deputy Collector, and the health officer for faking reports about the lake.

-Abhi, with this information, visits Vani to come to an understanding by removing her farms and all the construction on the lake.
-Vani tries to understand him by telling her journey.
-He cannot make any change in society; earlier, being a daughter of a socialist, she used to be like him, but during the emergency, she lost her father and husband.
-Then she understood that no matter how much somebody tries to change the system, it will not change, then she adapted to the system later.
-However, Vani sides with the fisherman by stating that they will all be stakeholders in her farms and gets them to turn against Abhi.
+Abhi, with this information, visits Vani to request her to remove her farms and all the construction on the lake.
+Vani tries to make him understand reality by telling her story; earlier, being the daughter of a socialist, she used to be like him, but during the emergency, she lost her father and husband.
+Then she understood that no matter how much somebody tries to change the system, it will not change, and she adapted to the system later.
+Vani sides with the fishermen by stating they will all be stakeholders in her farms and turns them against Abhi.